My Biggest Pet Peeve

 Heart throbbing with anxiety, and heat coursing through the nerves along my back and arms, I get up, shower, and head in to work.

 This happened the next night, and the next.
+There is no stopping insomnia for me.

 Now I’m getting frantic.
 To compensate for exhaustion, my body is likely producing buckets of cortisol and adrenaline, and my helpers are now desperately spinning through all of the things that could be wrong with me, and are creating complex treatment regimens.